 - 1. Rocketship will provide a safe, orderly, and secure environment conducive to learning. - 2.
 Rocketship will create a school in which students will be safe from both physical and social-psychological harm. - 3.
-Rocketship will develop a plan to work cooperatively and collaboratively with the national office and School Board to identify, establish and use strategies and programs to comply with local school safety laws. - Rocketship will develop a plan to work cooperatively and collaboratively with parents, pupils, teachers, administrators, counselors and community agencies, including law enforcement, to provide safe and orderly schools and neighborhoods. - 5.
+Rocketship will develop a plan to work cooperatively and collaboratively with the national office and each school board to identify, establish and use strategies and programs to comply with local school safety laws. - Rocketship will develop a plan to work cooperatively and collaboratively with parents, pupils, teachers, administrators, counselors and community agencies, including law enforcement, to provide safe and orderly schools and neighborhoods. - 5.
 Rocketship will create a learning and working environment where parents can be confident that their students are safe and secure. - 6.
 Rocketship will develop an academic program that will focus on high expectations of pupil performance and behavior in various aspects of the school experience. - 7.
 Rocketship will identify clear procedures for emergencies. - 8.
-Rocketship is aware of very few conditions on campus that could potentially cause accidental injury to students or staff and the school staff is working hard on preventing accidental injury to those present on campus (students, staff, parents, etc.). - 9.
-Rocketship will solicit the participation, views, and advice of teachers, parents, school administrators, and community members and use this information to promote the safety of our pupils, staff and community.
+Rocketship works to ensure its campuses remain safe for its staff and students. - Rocketship will solicit the participation, views, and advice of teachers, parents, school administrators, and community members and use this information to promote the safety of our pupils, staff and community.